Windscribe/Desktop-App/README.md

     - C:\Program Files\Git\cmd

 ### Install build script dependencies
-- On Windows 10, you will have to go to 'Manage App Execution Aliases' in System Settings and disable app installer for python.exe and python3.exe
+- You will have to go to 'Manage App Execution Aliases' in System Settings and disable app installer for python.exe and python3.exe
 - python tools/bin/get-pip.py
 - python -m pip install -r tools/requirements.txt